rails/rails/guides/source/testing.md

 end
 ```

-Note that you cannot test for template and layout at the same time, with one call to +assert_template+ method.
+Note that you cannot test for template and layout at the same time, with one call to `assert_template` method.
-Also, for the +layout+ test, you can give a regular expression instead of a string, but using the string, makes
+Also, for the `layout` test, you can give a regular expression instead of a string, but using the string, makes
 things clearer.
 On the other hand, you have to include the "layouts" directory name even if you save your layout
 file in this standard layout directory.
 Hence,